anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Cognito.md

 ## Adaptive authentication
 - For authentication.
 - Block sign-ins or require MFA if the login appears suspicious.
-- Cognito examines each sing-in attempt and generates a risk score for how likely the sign-in request is to be from a malicious attacker.
+- Cognito examines each sign-in attempt and generates a risk score for how likely the sign-in request is to be from a malicious attacker.
 - User is prompted for second MFA only when the risk is detected.
 # Cognitor Identity pools
 - For authorization.